 The deliberate restraint of judgment, wrath, or retribution toward one who deserves it — grounded not in weakness or indifference but in a sovereign, purposeful patience.
 In theology, God's forbearance refers to his passing over sins previously committed, not ignoring them but withholding immediate punishment in order to grant space for repentance (Romans 3:25).
-Paul explicitly ties God's forbearance to the demonstration of his justice and the invitation to repentance: "Do you presume on the riches of his kindness and forbearance and patience, not knowing that God's kindness is meant to lead you to repentance?"
+Paul explicitly ties God's forbearance to the demonstration of his justice and the invitation to repentance: "Do you presume on the riches of His kindness and forbearance and patience, not knowing that God's kindness is meant to lead you to repentance?"
 (Romans 2:4).
 Forbearance in believers is commanded as part of walking worthy of their calling — bearing with one another in love (Ephesians 4:2).

 FORBEAR'ANCE, n.
 The act of forbearing; a refraining from action when provoked, or when one has the right or power to act.
 Forbearance implies mildness, patience, and long-suffering under provocation.
 It is distinguished from patience in that forbearance supposes the power to punish and the choice not to exercise it.

-Romans 2:4 — "Or do you presume on the riches of his kindness and forbearance and patience, not knowing that God's kindness is meant to lead you to repentance?"
+Romans 2:4 — "Or do you presume on the riches of His kindness and forbearance and patience, not knowing that God's kindness is meant to lead you to repentance?"

-Romans 3:25 — "This was to show God's righteousness, because in his divine forbearance he had passed over former sins."
+Romans 3:25 — "This was to show God's righteousness, because in His divine forbearance He had passed over former sins."

 Ephesians 4:2 — "With all humility and gentleness, with patience, bearing with one another in love."